nopeelqc/nopeelqc/README.md

 <div align="center">

 #  About Me:
-Hello, I am Nopee, you can also call me Little Cường (maybe).
+Hello, I am Nopee, you can also call me Tiểu Cường (maybe).
 I am currently a third-year student :>.
 I am still trying to learn and improve myself.
 So please help me ^^!